 Only CPCS will be accepted as proof of competence for any item of mobile plant that falls within a CPCS category.
-RTITB and ALLMI are also accepted for lorry loaders.
+ALLMI is only accepted for lorry loader duties and delivery drivers to site, where the driver is not subsequently involved in construction works.